conal/quotes/quotes.md

 "The object of mathematical rigor is to sanction and legitimize the conquests of intuition, and there was never any other object for it." - Jacques Hadamard

+"Logic merely sanctions the conquests of the intuition." - Jacques Hadamard

 "Art is the elimination of the unnecessary." - Pablo Picasso

 "Art is a lie that makes us realize truth." - Picasso